Acitrón: Description

 The biznaga cactus is actually several cacti in various genera of the family Cactaceae (specifically Ferocactus, Melocactus, and Echinocactus) found in the Americas, in a range stretching from Canada to Chile.
 They exist in several different shapes; those used to produce acitróns are generally globular or cylindrical.
-Acitróns are obtained by extracting the pith from the cactus and then putting it through a cryztallizing process, which produces a sweet yellow or translucent cream, with a smooth texture on the inside and a firm layer on the outside.
+Acitróns are obtained by extracting the pith from the cactus and then putting it through a crystallizing process, which produces a sweet yellow or translucent cream, with a smooth texture on the inside and a firm layer on the outside.
 Once the process is complete, the acitrón has a sugar content of 70 to 75%.

 The preparation of acitróns is traditional in Mexico, and they are typically used to produce other traditional dishes such as three kings' cake, chiles en nogada, or tamales.

 Production

 The production of an acitrón candy is difficult, since it is illegal to remove a biznaga cactus from its habitat.
 To produce one, the biznaga is cleaned by removing the spines and the outer layer of skin.
-Once it is cleaned, it is cut into small pieces and crystallised, substituting the water contained in the biznaga for sugar, by submerging it in syrup for long periods of time.
+Once it is cleaned, it is cut into small pieces and crystallized, substituting the water contained in the biznaga for sugar, by submerging it in syrup for long periods of time.
 Finally, it is dried so that the surface layer hardens.
 This process takes up to 48 hours, and the result is a solid, sweet, candy.